Has Your Novel Fallen Into The “Biblio Black Hole”?

 That sweatshop in Bangladesh starts to become even more appealing.

 Of course, there are exceptions to the rule.
 The brilliant, J.K.Roling for example trudged her manuscripts around numerous publishers for years before getting accepted and when she was, her novels were embraced by millions of young adult readers across the planet.
-Her salary increased from the mandatory eight cents a day to rival that of the Queen of England.
+Her salary increased from the mandatory eight cents a day to rival the King of England's.

 (She deserves every penny; JK Rowling that is!)

 Fifty Shades of Grey was a book that tapped into the psyche of every 30 plus woman’s fantasy and sold an astonishing eighty million copies in its first year!
-Bravo to the author even though the plot line, the characters and the entire premise was sadly lacking in, …well anything really.
-Then again who am I to judge as obviously eighty million readers can’t be wrong …or can they?
+Bravo to the author, even though the plot line, the characters and the entire premise were sadly lacking in…well, anything really.
+Then again, who am I to judge, as obviously eighty million readers can’t be wrong …or can they?

-Last year I released an anthology of short stories in the belief that readers are too time-poor to plough through an entire novel and so my thinking was to make it easy by writing fifteen stories that are a bite-sized read.
+A few years ago, I released an anthology of short stories in the belief that readers are too time-poor to plough through an entire novel, so I made it easy by writing fifteen bite-sized stories.

-This post is actually a cunningly disguised piece at some rather devious self-promotion as my next novel; (hopefully )will be released sometime in 2022 ( That’s if procrastination and sloth don't get in the way) If you do pass one of my titles while trawling that lone bookstore in your city or come across it while browsing the Internet why not give it a whirl.
+This post is actually a cunningly disguised piece of rather devious self-promotion, as my next novel Ritual was released in late 2025.
+If you do pass one of my titles while trawling that lone bookstore in your city or come across it while browsing the Internet, why not give it a whirl?